replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/05-license-entitlements/assignment.md

 We learned a little bit about license fields in the previous sections of this lab.
 We know they can be one of a handful of types and that they are included in the Helm values the Replicated registry injects.
-We also know that the are digitally signed to identify tampering.
+We also know that they are digitally signed to identify tampering.
 Let's learn a bit more about them before we create new fields for the Slackernews license.